Death of Peter Farquhar: Appeals

 Field first appealed against his conviction in March 2021.
 It was argued at the Court of Appeal that the trial judge, Mr Justice Sweeney, misdirected the jury over the 'chain of causation' involved in Mr Farquhar's death – specifically, whether the victim was 'tricked' by Field into drinking whisky, or had done so out of choice.
 The appeal was rejected.

 In January 2022 Field appealed a second time against his conviction, but this was also rejected.

-In July 2023, it was reported that Field had applied for the Criminal Cases Review Commission to investigate whether to refer his case to the Court of Appeal.